PKU-Alignment/omnisafe/benchmarks/off-policy/README.md

 # OmniSafe's Mujoco Velocity Benchmark on Off-Policy Algorithms

 OmniSafe's Mujoco Velocity Benchmark evaluated the performance of OmniSafe algorithm implementations in 6 environments from the Safety-Gymnasium task suite.
 For each algorithm and environment supported, we provide:
-- Default hyperparameters used for the benchmark and scripts to reproduce the results
+- Default hyperparameters used for the benchmark and scripts to reproduce the results.
 - A comparison of performance or code-level details with other open-source implementations or classic papers.
-- Graphs and raw data that can be used for research purposes, - Log details obtained during training
+- Graphs and raw data that can be used for research purposes.
+- Log details obtained during training.
 - Some hints on how to fine-tune the algorithm for optimal results.

 Supported algorithms are listed below: